r1g023/nodeExpress-graphQL/README.md

                     username
                     email
                     role
-                    token - _*this is the token you will use to access the graphql endpoint*_ }
+                    token - _*This is the token you will use to access the graphql endpoint*_ }
             }
 ```